in-rolls/ration_bihar/README.md

 The Rural data is structured as follows:
 State -> District -> Panchayat -> Village -> FPS -> Ration Card -> Ration Card Data

-If you wanted to see a sample image of a webpage for each step of the sequence, look at [img/](img/)

-We have the photos of the beneficiaries also.
-But given the size, they are hosted on GCS.